 Profile images, campaign images and the difference between them

 You will be prompted to upload images twice when registering with the ACF.
 Firstly, you create your profile and upload an image of yourself or your organisation.
-Once this has been approved, you can register your project and upload up to five images for your campaign page.
+Once this has been approved, you can register your project and upload images for your campaign page.

-The images you upload when registering your project are the focal point of your campaign page; while the image you upload for your profile will appear as a thumbnail on your campaign page and as the hero image on your profile page.
+The images you upload when registering your project are the focal point of your campaign page; while the image you upload for your profile will appear as a thumbnail on your campaign page.

 What sort of images?